onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "Death is the mother of beauty.
 Only the perishable can be beautiful, which is why we are unmoved by artificial flowers." - [Wallace Stevens](https://www.goodreads.com/quotes/99894-death-is-the-mother-of-beauty-only-the-perishable-can)

 > "Children are the living messages we send to a time we will not see." - [Neil Postman](https://www.goodreads.com/quotes/22675-children-are-the-living-messages-we-send-to-a-time)

+Why do we have kids?
+To pass on a portion of our soul - of our existence.
+Contributing to the collective memetic heritage

 Your mind is your kid’s bootloader - your purpose in life is to pass on the cultural baton and forward the process by a bit - towards the omega point